• Agents

 The LLM approach doesn't need a pre-written rule for each pattern.
 It reads the response, understands what the data represents, and evaluates whether the access makes sense given the requester's identity.
 When the rules are "understand the application," an LLM is the right tool.

-Where LLMs are not better
+Where LLMs are worse (and we're not pretending otherwise)

 This is why Flowpatrol doesn't throw out traditional scanning.
 We use both.
 Pattern matching handles the known signatures.
 The LLM handles the reasoning — the access control checks, the business logic testing, the "does this make sense" analysis that no rule can encode.
+Every LLM finding is verified by an actual HTTP request before it ends up in your report.

 What this looks like in practice

-First, the engine reads your app.
-Not just the HTML — the navigation structure, the forms, the API endpoints, the authentication flow.
-It builds a map of what your app does and how it works.
+When you paste a URL into Flowpatrol, the scanner reads your app the way a human would — not just HTML, but the navigation structure, the forms, the API endpoints, the authentication flow.
+It builds a map of what the app does before it starts testing.

 What you should do with this